AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/update-services.md

 # Update services best practices

-This article provides recommendations to keep your Adobe Commerce on cloud infrastructure technology stack updated and links to helpful resources.
+This article provides recommendations to keep your Adobe Commerce on cloud infrastructure technology stack updated with links to helpful resources.

 ## Affected products and versions

-Adobe Commerce on cloud infrastructure 2.4.
+Adobe Commerce on cloud infrastructure 2.4.x and later

 ## Update services